-The Board of Directors' five specialised committees (Audit and Risk Committee, Strategy Committee, Remuneration and Nominations Committee, Monitoring Committee on the Implementation of the BPCE and La Banque Postale Partnerships, and Ad Hoc Committee) carried out their tasks in 2022 in preparation of the Board's deliberations.
+The Board of Directors' five specialised committees (Audit and Risks Committee, Strategy Committee, Remuneration and Nominations Committee, Monitoring Committee on the Implementation of the BPCE and La Banque Postale Partnerships, and CSR Committee) carried out their tasks in preparation of the Board's deliberations.
 Their work facilitated the Board's decision-making in a business where technical aspects require a specific review and in the particular context of the acquisition by La Banque Postale of a 100% interest on 20 June 2022 following the simplified takeover bid and mandatory squeeze-out.